ContinuumRoboticsLab/OpenTDCRContactModel/README.md

 The forward model can be called by `node.run_forward_model(taskspace, bool_flag, "$model_type$")`, where `$model_type$` can either be KINEMATIC_CPP or KINEMATIC_MATLAB.
 The `bool_flag` is an added functionality that considers a reduced taskspace, where only the obstacles close to the guess provided to the model.

 ### Running a sample trajectory
-To create a custom pathing for your robot, run
+To create a custom planner for your robot, run
 ```
  workspace.generate_path(config_init, target=[x, y, z], filename='filename')
 ```